nf-osi/nf-hackathon-2019/README.md

 * Replace IP address 127.0.0.1 with the string you wrote down in Step 3 (because Windows will probably be blocked 127.0.0.1 for Docker).
 So something like ``` http://123.456.78.910:8888/?token=fa13464756954b325753106b75c8398c991ce9d05ff523de ```

 * Paste the modified URL into your Browser to get to the Docker image Jupyter notebook.

+### Documenting your Projects

+We've provided a template in a submodule of this repository.
+You can fork this submodule to start your own project to record your hackathon work!
+[Check it out here](https://github.com/allaway/GoodDoc/tree/477c0ba216fd47d965ffa197b9eaeb0037d53db3).